-Matt is an idealist and thinks that group skills are underpriced in architecture school, often in favour of a competitive attitude to design, that has its endgame in a highly capitalistic, intractable and environmentally unfriendly building sector.
-At NBL he values the chance to collaborate with a huge variety of likeminded and inspirational people, on projects which present a more hopeful vision for the built environment.
-His big wish is to inspire and empower NBLers to realise these visions in their own practice.
+Matt is an idealist and thinks that group skills are underpriced in architecture school, often in favour of a competitive attitude to design, that has its endgame in an intractable and environmentally unfriendly building sector.
+At NBL he values the chance to collaborate with a huge variety of like-minded and inspirational people on projects which present a more hopeful vision for our shared built environment.
+His big wish is to inspire and empower NBL’ers to realise these visions in their own critical and collective spatial practice.
 Originally from the UK, Matt has been based in Berlin since 2011 and joined the Natural Building Lab as a teaching and research associate in April 2018.

 Matt has a strong interest in communication, interpretation and graphic design also working as a freelance architectural photographer.
 Matt can also regularly be found engaged in cargo bike logistics and advanced tension-belt handling.

 - Since 2019 / ongoing Doctoral Thesis “Agile Collaborations in Spatial Practice: Applications for an Agile Approach in the Changing Practice of Architecture”

 - Since April 2018 / Natural Building Lab, constructive design & climate adaptive architecture, Prof. Eike Roswag-Klinge, TU Berlin: Teaching & Research Associate

 - 2016 – 2019 / Project Architect, ZRS Architekten, Berlin

 - 2011 – 2016 / Student Assistant, ZRS Architekten, Berlin